By Lily Vining || Managing Editor

 Another “alarming” change in the data, Nadeau notes, was the increase in students responding that measures taken to reduce prices including piracy.
 About one in five students reported using alternative methods including piracy to acquire materials if they could not afford to buy them.
 During the pandemic, students learned to be even savvier with finding cheaper alternatives for required materials.
 However, rather than force students into these measures, faculty and staff at the college must work to make materials more accessible through legitimate means.

 One solution that Nadeau proposes would improve this issue.
 According to UNESCO, OER, or open educational resources, are “learning, teaching and research materials in any format and medium that reside in the public domain or are under a copyright that has been released under an open license, that permits no-cost access, re-use, re-purpose, adaptation and redistribution by others.”
 Universities, state, and federal governments have undergone funding initiatives to make these materials available for faculty and students of all levels.
 One database for finding OER books and resources is OERcommons.org.
 On this website, faculty can search for potential teaching materials to add to their syllabus for no cost to them or their students.
 Students can then access copies of these materials online.
 Some academics criticize OER for its lower quality and dated information, preferring to use the most recent edition of a textbook by a reputable publisher that comes at a high sticker price.
 Publishers, knowing that these alternatives exist, also try to incentivize professors to use their materials by providing homework modules, exam questions, and additional resources, which saves professors time and energy on grading.
 However, Nadeau asserts that OER textbooks can be updated with the most accurate information readily without having to purchase new editions.
-They also are intended to reach the largest number of students with standardized information.
-This can make it more difficult for some specialized classes to find materials on more niche topics.
+For those beginning your book writing journey, OER offers a valuable repository of standardized information and resources.
+They are intended to reach the largest number of students with standardized information, although this can make it more difficult for some specialized classes to find materials on more niche topics.
 As OER continues to progress through additional funding and contributions of academics also dedicated to the equity initiative, a larger variety and quality of resources will continue to be made available.
 Nadeau wants to work with F&M faculty on finding and incorporating more of these free resources into their current teaching.

 Overall, the results of the 2023 study show positive, if small, movements in textbook affordability.
 Students are paying less on average, especially as they progress through class years.
 Professors are also making more efforts to utilize free or reduced-cost resources, though there is still a long way to go to increase equity in F&M’s classrooms.
 In the meantime, students are finding more ways to get around the costs, including using the library, online resources, and, unfortunately, pirated materials.
 There still must be further analysis of the survey results to see where the largest burden is coming from, who it is affecting the most, and which students need more guidance in finding resources.